MelroseWakefield Hospital: 2006–present: The hospital today

 In early 2015, Hallmark Health announced a multi-million dollar modernization plan to construct a new patient wing, a new parking garage, and to create additional surface parking lots.
 The surface parking would replace numerous Hospital-owned homes which currently house doctor's offices and other outpatient services.
 After receiving feedback from the community, the surface lots along Rowe Street in the residential area were reconsidered, however those along Porter Street remained part of the plans.

+In June 2022, Tufts Medicine and Melrose Wakefield Hospital announced a partnership with Acadia Healthcare to build an Inpatient Behavioral Health Hospital to serve the regional Boston area on the site of the former Malden Hospital campus location following many years of uncertainty of how that site would be re-developed.
+The proposed 144-bed hospital will provide the latest in inpatient and intensive outpatient behavioral health care programs for its patients, addressing the continuum of care needed to support the wellbeing of patients and their families.
+As a new construction, the facility will replace the Malden Hospital building and tout a smaller footprint than the existing structure.
+The project will also set aside more than nine acres of land for conservation and open space, creating lasting benefits for the communities of Malden and Medford.
+Slated to open in the Fall of 2025, the hospital will be a center of excellence serving patients of all ages.

+In January 2024, MelroseWakefield Hospital was designated as a Level III Trauma Center by the Massachusetts Department of Public Health.